QuickBooks Blog

 Method 1: Preparing Balance Sheet By Hand

 It can be very challenging to prepare a balance sheet sample by hand.
-However, if you are running a business on a very small scale, then preparing the balance sheet by hand is the most appropriate way.
+However, if you are running a business that operates on a very small scale, then preparing the balance sheet by hand is the most appropriate way.

 Assets

-Assets are divided into two sub-sections: current assets and noncurrent assets.
-Accordingly, you first need to record all the current assets like cash, inventories, debtors, etc.
+Assets are divided into two sub-sections, current assets and non-current assets.
+Accordingly, you first need to record all the current assets, like cash, inventories, debtors, etc.

-Once the current assets are recorded, you need to report non-current or the fixed assets of your company such as property, plant and equipment, investments, etc.
+Once the current assets are recorded, you need to report non-current or the fixed assets of your company, such as property, plant and equipment, investments, etc.

-After recording both the current and noncurrent assets, you need to total the amounts to determine the total of the asset side of your company’s balance sheet.
+After recording both the current and non-current assets, you need to total the amounts to determine the total of the asset side of your company’s balance sheet.

 Liabilities